ConYel/my_site_two/README.md

 Fiction gives us empathy: it puts us inside the minds of other people, gives us the gifts of seeing the world through their eyes.
 Fiction is a lie that tells us true things, over and over.
 ― Neil Gaiman

+The only thing necessary for the triumph of evil is for good men to do nothing.
+― Edmund Burke